Last updated: May 2026

 About this calculator

 The BPC-157 dosage calculator derives vial concentration after reconstitution (Concentration = Vial content (mcg) ÷ BAC water (mL)) and converts a target microgram dose to draw volume (Volume = Dose ÷ Concentration).
 Designed for researchers working with lyophilised BPC-157 vials and U-100 insulin syringes.
+To calculate how much BAC water to add to a vial, use the peptide reconstitution calculator.
 Free, instant, no login.

 How to use this calculator